Partnership Opportunities

 Gina is deeply committed to ensure a brighter future for the next generation of deaf children.
 Her professional background includes working as a paraeducator and teaching American Sign Language (ASL) classes for families.
 She finds joy in supporting families in their journey to develop language.

 Brian Blum Treasurer for About Love and Language.
 He has a Bachelor’s degree from BYU in Accounting with a Master’s degree from the University of Utah and is a CPA.
-He is a hockey coach and enthusiast who enjoys time with family.
+He is a (retired) hockey coach and enthusiast who enjoys time with family.

 While we share information from the Food and Drug Administration (FDA), Center for Disease Control (CDC), the National Institute of Health (NIH) and other reliable resources, no endorsement by FDA, CDC, NIH or other organizations is implied or expressed unless their official logo is displayed below.